What Happens If You're Arrested for Gun Crimes?

 Penal Code 245(a)(1) PC – assault with a deadly weapon

-We filed a 1538.5 motion, which is a motion to suppress that evidence, basically indicating that the police illegally searched the car.
+We filed a 1538.5 motion to suppress that evidence, basically indicating that the police illegally searched the car.
 We ended up having a hearing.

 The police officer's bodycam was played who found the weapon.
 I was allowed to cross-examine the police officer after the prosecutor examined the police officer, and the judge asked some questions.